In 2013, I wrote my first book and entered the wild word of publishing.

 The same company published my second book Chuck and Spark Explore the Park – a fully illustrated children’s story.
 Soon after, my publisher was shut down and my two precious books went out of print.
 All that was left was the inventory on my shelf at home.
 A flurry of calls came from other publishers looking to profit by charging me to re-publish my book.
 I felt deflated.

 Focusing my attention on my primary profession as a non-profit fundraiser, I moved forward.
 After presenting at a national conference, I was selected to write an industry book Five Strategies to Increase Annual Fund Revenue.
 This time, I signed with a very reputable publishing company and experienced the joys of working with seasoned professionals.
 I gained access to the company’s president who mentored me, and to other authors in the group who encouraged and co-promoted one another.
 It was a joyous experience.
 Some years later, that publisher also closed his doors.

-No matter the process, I ad to toil.
+No matter the process you engage, as authors, we have to toil.
 Writing a book is an arduous task.
 Promoting one is another beast entirely.
 Seven years in, and authoring has offered me a business card, so to speak.
 It has opened myriad doors for paid speaking and consulting I never would have accessed without those credentials after my name.

 This year, I ventured into a new corridor.
 I self-published for the first time.
 My fourth book – a novella titled Waking Up Grateful: Turning a Painful Past into a Purposeful Present - is, by far, my favorite work.
 I wanted to experience self-publishing as part of my author journey.
 It has exceeded expectations.
 I am learning new tools, rebuilding my web site, learning to create promotional videos, and repurposing blogs.